openlayers/workshop/doc/en/vector/style.md

 When you want to make decisions about how each feature should get rendered based on something about the feature or the current view resolution, you can configure a vector layer with a style function.
 This function gets called with each feature at each render frame, so it is important to write an efficient function if you have many features and want to maintain good rendering performance.

-Here is an example that renders features using one of two styles depending on the "name" attribute starts with "A-M" or "N-Z" (a completely contrived example).
+Here is an example that renders features using one of two styles depending on whether the "name" attribute starts with "A-M" or "N-Z" (a completely contrived example).

 ```js
 const layer = new VectorLayer({